miaojinbing/miaojinbing.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 Since the date is hard-coded into the filename format, to change the order, you must change the dates in the filenames.

-**Tags**
-Posts can have tags associated with them as part of their meta-data.
-Tags may be placed on posts by providing them in the post's YAML front matter.
-You have access to the post-specific tags in the templates.
-These tags also get added to the sitewide collection.

 **Categories**
 Posts may be categorized by providing one or more categories in the YAML front matter.